Rebecca Turner, MS Chief Executive Officer

 Kelly has been a member of The Collective for Hope community for nearly 15 years, her involvement spanning support group participation and many volunteer positions.
 Before she joined the agency’s staff in 2017, the majority of Kelly’s career had been in outside sales, marketing, and sales team management, but, at The Collective for Hope, she found a passion and exceptional talent for non-profit philanthropy.
 Kelly has earned several fundraising and marketing certificates over the past few years, thus elevating the agency’s visibility and fundraising success.
 She is ecstatic when her efforts help shine a light in the darkness.

 Sandy Lemen joined The Collective for Hope after more than a decade in customer service and project management at The Knot and The Bump.
 She is also the proud artist/owner of a small business that produces bereavement jewelry and gifts.
 Her volunteerism, prior to joining The Collective for Hope’s team included work at a variety of hospice agencies.
 Sandy has a big heart and a great talent for supporting the staff, contractors, and volunteers in her charge.
 You’ll find her managing the majority of the agency’s program contractors and volunteers, when she’s not curating/developing the agency’s Gifts of Hope.

-Valerie Height, LCSW, LMHP, Caregivers and Serious Illness/Injury Support Group Coordinator On-call Mental Health Consultation
+Valerie Height, LCSW, LMHP, On-call Mental Health Consultation

 Katie Higgins and Kristin Chandler, MS Monthly Support Groups and Family Days Coordinators

-Tanya Shute-Kadey, Pregnancy & Infant Loss Support Group Coordinator
+Tanya Shute-Kady, Pregnancy & Infant Loss Support Group Coordinator

 Outreach, Education, and Inclusion